Sebbben/Arweave-Chrome-Extention/README.md

 About the extention´s features
-The extention has three main fearutes
+The extention has three main fearutes.
+The wallet status list, where the current balance of the wallet is displayed.

 Please consider donating :-)